The Dirties: Plot

-The boys go out at night and create a bonfire, where they reflect on being bullied.
+The boys go out at night and create a bonfire.
 Matt measures the lockers and takes photos, which Owen sees as suspicious.
-Matt says that it is entirely inconspicuous, and goes as far to tell Chrissy that they were planning a school shooting and gets Chrissy's number for Owen.
+Matt says that it is entirely inconspicuous, and goes so far as to tell Chrissy that they were planning a school shooting.
+Matt gets Chrissy's number for Owen.
 Owen calls Chrissy and says he is at a party, at Matt's suggestion.
 The two go to a cottage and fire guns together with Matt's cousin, shooting targets consisting of milk jugs, melons, and a propane tank bomb.
 They bake a cake for Chrissy, and Matt gets upset with Owen for sharing it with the Dirties.

 Matt is seen reading Columbine, and checks out six copies of Catcher in the Rye "to seem crazy."
 Owen becomes concerned about Matt displaying his plans and pictures of people he plans to shoot in the movie in his basement.
 Owen becomes frustrated due to Matt’s constant obsession with acting out movie scenes and his inability to let his guard down and be a real person.

 Matt self-diagnoses himself as a psychopath, which he glorifies as he reads Columbine.
-Their friendship deteriorates as Matt becomes aggravated with Owen communicating with Chrissy and becoming more social— while Owen becomes fed up with Matt’s erratic and antisocial behavior— leading to an argument between the two.
-Matt indignantly says that Chrissy doesn't care about him and that she exists in Owen's life because of "his plans", but Owen takes a firm stand and asserts that Matt is jealous of him because he has no other friends.
+Their friendship deteriorates as Matt becomes aggravated with Owen communicating with Chrissy and becoming more social—while Owen becomes fed up with Matt's erratic and antisocial behavior—leading to an argument between the two.
+Matt indignantly says that Chrissy does not care about him and that she exists in Owen's life because of "his plans", but Owen takes a firm stand and asserts that Matt is jealous of him because he has no other friends.
 Owen then takes off his wireless microphone and leaves, much to the dismay of Matt.

-Matt has a conversation with his mother where he asks if she thinks he is crazy.
+Matt asks his mother if she thinks he is crazy.
 His mom says that crazy technically means that someone loses their ability to tell their thoughts from reality and the real world.
 Matt goes, alone, to the place where he and Owen had the bonfire and burns all of his notebooks.
 Owen tries calling Matt, who ignores it.
 Matt goes to the school with a duffel bag full of his cousin's firearms entering through a stairwell.
 He then sets up cameras, shoots Josh and Jackman, and chases Owen.
-Matt enters a dark classroom where Owen is cornered trying to open a locked door, Matt simply asks, "What are you doing?
+Matt enters a classroom where Owen is cornered trying to open a locked door, Matt asks, "What are you doing?
 It's me!"